Painter license requirements by state: A comprehensive guide

 Connecticut

-Painting contractors don’t need to be licensed in Connecticut, but they must be registered with the Department of Consumer Protection.
-To work on a residential property, they need to register as a home improvement contractor.
+Painting contractors don’t need to be licensed in Connecticut but must be registered with the Department of Consumer Protection.
+They must register as a home improvement contractor to work on a residential property.

 This includes anyone who performs home improvement totaling more than $200 for any single contract or more than $1,000 annually.
 All home improvement contractor registrations expire annually on March 31.